Is It Eye Allergies or Dry Eyes?

 Is it really an allergic reaction, or could it be Dry Eyes?
 Before running to the pharmacy for some antihistamines, it would be worth digging into the cause of these reactions in order to assure that you’re choosing the right treatment option.

-If you’ve been using artificial tears, prescription allergy medication, or other over the counter medicine to relieve the itchy, dry feeling, but see no improvement— it may be worth visiting the The Dry Eye Center at Drs.
-Farkas, Kassalow, Resnick & Associates and speaking with Dr. Farkas, Dr. Kassalow, and Dr. Resnick, who can provide a diagnosis and solution for your condition.
+If you’ve been using artificial tears, prescription allergy medication, or other over the counter medicine to relieve the itchy, dry feeling, but see no improvement— it may be worth visiting the Drs.
+Farkas, Kassalow, Resnick & Associates and speaking with our eye doctors, who can provide a diagnosis and solution for your condition.

 What’s the Difference Between Eye Allergies and Dry Eyes?